sigstore/docs/content/en/cosign/installation.md

 ## Nix

-If you are using Nix, you can install `cosign` by running:
+If you are using Nix, you can install Cosign by running:

 ```console
 nix-env -iA nixpkgs.cosign